 Sign up to get daily Lenten inspiration from Matthew Kelly at dynamiccatholic.com

 Bishop Robert Barron offers daily reflections by signing up here.

 The United States Council of Catholic Bishops Lenten resources are here.

 Are you interested in a scripture study?
-Try The Word Made Clear.
+Fr.
+McIlhone presented our 2019 Parish Mission and was enjoyed by all!
+His website is The Word Made Clear.

 Loyola Press offers Living Lent Daily, an email program delivering fresh scriptural insights to your inbox.
 Other great resources can be found on their website.